MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-01-18-bandit3-4-writeup.md

-Once in the folder, lets type the command ls again:
+Once in the folder, let's  type the command ls again:

     ~/inhere$ ls